-The Rijkmuseum is inviting applicants for the Michelin Gerritzen Fellowship for the high-achieving candidates in the Netherlands.
+The Rijkmuseum is inviting applicants to apply for the Michelin Gerritzen Fellowship in the Netherlands.
 The program is open to conduct conservation or scientific research on artworks and historical artefacts.
 The fellowship is awarded for applicants from all over the world.

 A fine fellowship for candidates

 User Review( votes)

 The Rijksmuseum is a Dutch national museum dedicated to arts and history in Amsterdam.
 The museum is located at the Museum Square in the borough of Amsterdam South.

 Application Deadline: The closing date for all applications is 10 January 2022.

 - Course Level: The fellowship is available to pursue a research programme.

 - Study Subject: The fellowship is awarded in artworks and historical artefacts